causecode/static-content/README.md

 - **ContentMeta** :
 Join class provides meta tags for content.
 - **Blog** :
-These domain is type of Content implements taggable(`Taggable` Plugin Required).
+This domain is type of Content, implements taggable(`Taggable` Plugin Required).
 - **Comment** :
-Used for storing comment contains reference for nested comment.
+Used for storing comment, contains reference for nested comment.
 - **BlogComment** :
 Join class provides comments for Blog.
 - **FAQ** :
-These domain is type of Content used to store FAQs.
+This domain is type of Content used to store FAQs.
 - **News** :
-These domain is type of Content used to store News.
+This domain is type of Content used to store News.
 - **PageLayout** :
 Generic domain stores page layout ,used for pages.
 - **Page** :
-These domain is type of Content used to store Page contents and also stores page layout.
+This domain is type of Content used to store Page contents and also stores page layout.
 - **InputWidget** :
 A generic domain used to store all information of selected type of input widgets with validations required.
 - **MenuItem** :